Hawaii - Big Island/Kona Vacations

 First Trip to Hawaii's Big Island

-Hawaii's Big Island is more than twice the size of all of the other Hawaiian Islands combined, plus it's still growing due to the active volcanoes.
-King Kamehameha the Great was born and raised on Hawaii's Big Island.
-Hawaii's Big Island is home to Parker Ranch, one of the largest cattle ranches in the country.
-On Hawaii's Big Island, you'll find 11 of the world's 13 climactic zones, everything from a snowcapped mountain to tropical beaches.
+Hawai‘i, the Big Island is still growing due to the active volcanoes.
+King Kamehameha the Great was born and raised on Hawai‘i Island.
+The Island is home to Parker Ranch, one of the largest cattle ranches in the country.
+You’ll find 11 of the world’s 13 climatic zones, everything from a snowcapped mountain to tropical beaches.

-Visitors to Hawaii are usually well aware of the many spectacular white-sand beaches.
+Visitors to Hawai‘i, the Big Island are usually well aware of the many spectacular white-sand beaches.
 Some visitors even know about the majestic black-sand beaches.
-What many do not know is that Hawaii's Big Island is also home to a green-sand beach.
-To see the green-sand beach, take your four-wheel-drive vehicle or hike six miles from South Point, Ka Lae, to Puu Mahana.
+What many do not know is that the Big Island is also home to a green-sand beach.
+To see the green-sand beach, take your four-wheel-drive vehicle or hike six miles from South Point, Ka Lae, to Mahana Beach.

 Though you may be perfectly happy to spend your entire vacation soaking up the sun on a gorgeous beach, sometimes the kids have a different idea.
 A fun activity for the whole family is a visit to the Parker Ranch Center in Waimea.
 Here, the Visitor Center and Museum provide a glimpse into both historical and modern-day life at Parker Ranch.
 Enjoy wagon rides and learning the ways of the paniolo, or Hawaiian cowboy.